FolkerKinzel/VCards/Reference.md

 * `TEL;TYPE=home,voice;VALUE=uri` to VCardProperty.Parameters and
 * `tel:+49-123-4567` to VCardProperty.Value.

-(Derived classes hide the generic implementation of `VCardProperty.Value` in order to return concrete classes instead of `System.Object`.)
+(Classes that are derived from `VCardProperty` hide the generic implementation of `VCardProperty.Value` in order to return derived classes instead of `System.Object`.)

 #### Naming Conventions